Fitting new models (--fit-model

 Score synthesises the above as \((1 - \mathrm{density}) * \mathrm{transitivity}\), which gives a single number between 0 (bad) and 1 (good) which in many cases is at a maximum when it accurately describes strains in the data.

 Two further scores for larger networks.
-See Alternative network scores for more information on these.
+See alt-scores for more information on these.

 bgmm¶